 As part of the supporting information, a schedule of the proposed housing that could be provided has been submitted.
-This information indicates that 50% of the dwellings are to be one or two bedrooms, with a gross internal floor area not exceeding 75 square metres.
+This information indicates that 50% of the dwellings are to be one or two bedrooms with a gross internal floor area of 75 square metres or less.